 User mailboxes were grouped in exception categories that applied to their circumstances.
 We used Active Directory and PowerShell queries to define the exception-list categories.

 Standard: No exceptions applied to these mailboxes.
 We could migrate them with no known negative effect.

 Sales/Finance organization: These people were in the Standard category but were temporarily exempt during sensitive times and freeze periods.

-Feature requirement: The mailbox was temporarily exempt from migration until particular features, such as S/MIME encryption was enabled or legacy telephony requirements were resolved.
-S/MIME encryption was not supported at the beginning of the migration process, so people who had an S/MIME certificate had to be migrated after the Exchange team added support for this feature.
+Feature requirement: The mailbox was temporarily exempt from migration until particular features, such as S/MIME encryption, was enabled or legacy telephony requirements were resolved.
+S/MIME encryption wasn’t supported at the beginning of the migration process, so people who had an S/MIME certificate had to be migrated after the Exchange team added support for this feature.
 We also had to create dial plans for legacy telephony users, which took extra time and delayed the migration of these users.

-System accounts: Also called service accounts, these accounts were created for business purposes (such as gathering team email), but they are not an employee’s mailbox.
+System accounts: Also called service accounts, these were created for business purposes (such as gathering team email), but they aren’t employee mailboxes.
 We migrated them in a separate batch from their owners but at the same time as their owners.
 It was important to move them at the same time because cross-premises delegation was not supported.
 As with delegated mailboxes, we had to engage with owners and then manually move system accounts.

 Before migration, we alerted users to the following tasks:

 - To minimize connectivity issues, all Outlook users must update to the latest version.
 Users can do this easily through Windows Update.
 (We asked people to do this in the Scheduled email message.)
 This is necessary because server changes are often applied to Office 365 and all clients must have the corresponding changes.

 - Any user who has rules that they want to keep after migration must save them to the server, not to the client.
 We take this safety measure so that they can repair or rebuild their Outlook profile after migration, if necessary.